Lance Lynn: Texas Rangers (2019–2020)

-Chicago White Sox
+Chicago White Sox (2021–2023)

 On December 7, 2020, Lynn was traded to the Chicago White Sox in exchange for pitcher Dane Dunning and prospect Avery Weems.
-Lynn recorded a 9-3 record and 1.99 ERA through 16 starts to begin the 2021 season and was named an All-Star.
+Lynn recorded a 9–3 record and 1.99 ERA through 16 starts to begin the 2021 season and was named an All-Star.
 On July 17, 2021, Lynn agreed to a two-year, $38 million contract extension with Chicago that includes a club option.
 On August 12, Lynn was the starting pitcher for the first Field of Dreams game in Dyersville, Iowa.
-Lynn went 5 innings, giving up 4 hits, 4 runs, and 2 walks while striking out 7 batters as the White Sox beat the Yankees 9-8.
-Overall in 2021, Lynn had 28 starts with an ERA of 2.69 and an 11-6 record.
+Lynn went 5 innings, giving up 4 hits, 4 runs, and 2 walks while striking out 7 batters as the White Sox beat the Yankees 9–8.
+Overall in 2021, Lynn had 28 starts with an ERA of 2.69 and an 11–6 record.
 He pitched in 157 innings and struck out 176 batters.
 In the ALDS against the Houston Astros, Lynn started Game 1 but struggled.
 After a 1-2-3 first inning with 1 strike out, Lynn went 2.2 more innings giving up 5 runs while striking out only 3 more batters.
 Lynn finished 3rd in Cy Young Award voting behind Gerrit Cole and Robbie Ray.

 Lynn started out the 2022 season on the Injured List after suffering a meniscus tear during spring training.
 Lynn was activated off the IL on June 13.
 Lynn made his first start on that same day against the Detroit Tigers.
 In that game after the 2nd inning, Lynn got into an argument in the dugout with White Sox third base coach Joe McEwing.
 The argument was after Lynn gave up his third earned run of the game.
 After his argument with McEwing, Lynn went the next 2.1 innings without giving up a run.
 In the game, Lynn went 4.1 innings giving up 10 hits and 3 earned runs while striking out 4 batters as the White Sox won 9–5.
 Overall in 2022, Lynn went 8–7 in 21 starts with an ERA of 3.99 in 121.2 innings while striking out 124 batters.

+In a June 2023 game against the Seattle Mariners, Lynn struck out 16 batters in 7 innings, tying a White Sox team record for strikeouts in a regular season game.
+The performance also set an MLB mark for most strikeouts in a contest for a pitcher who had an ERA above 6.00 at the start of a game.